Indian Airlines

 Indian Airlines was a state-owned airline in India that later became a division of Air India Limited before ultimately ceasing operations.
 It was based in Delhi and focused primarily on domestic routes, along with several international services to neighbouring countries in Asia and limited flights to the Middle East and Southeast Asia.
 It was a division of Air India Limited after the merger of eight pre-Independence domestic airlines.

 On 10 December 2005, the airline was rebranded as Indian for advertising purposes as a part of a program to revamp its image in preparation for an initial public offering (IPO).
 The airline operated closely with Air India, India's national overseas carrier.
-Alliance Air was a fully owned subsidiary of Indian.
+Alliance Air was a fully owned subsidiary of Indian Airlines.

 In 2007, the Government of India announced that Indian Airlines would be merged into Air India Limited as its wholly owned subsidiary.
-As part of the merger process, a new company called the National Aviation Company of India Limited (now called Air India Limited) was established, into which both Air India (along with Air India Express) and Indian (along with Alliance Air) would be merged.
+As part of the merger process, a new company called the National Aviation Company of India Limited (now called Air India Limited) was established, into which both Air India (along with Air India Express) and Indian Airlines (along with Alliance Air) would be merged.
 Once the merger was completed on 26 February 2011, the airline – called Air India – would continue to be headquartered in Mumbai and would have a fleet of over 130 aircraft.